SpencerDawkins/moq-live-media-considerations/draft-dawkins-moq-live-media-considerations.md

 ### Appropriate Congestion Control {#acc}

+The proposed MOQ charter {{MOQ-BOF-request-114}} is silent on the question of appropriate congestion control mechanisms for MOQ.
+If new congestion control mechanisms are required, they are unlikely to be in scope for a MOQ working group.

-This should be about how a QUIC endpoint knows what congestion control is appropropriate - QUIC signaling, port numbers, APLN, etc.
+A question that should be in scope is how a QUIC endpoint knows what congestion control is appropropriate for a QUIC connection carrying MOQ media.
+A variety of potential mechanisms are possible - QUIC signaling, port numbers, APLN, etc. - but need further investigation within MOQ.

 ### Support Lossless and Lossy Media Transport